 The council will keep a waiting list for annual pitches that are currently occupied.
 Traders can express an interest in a pitch.
 The details will be held on a list.
 The list will be kept in chronological order.
-Traders will be contacted in chronological order and the first suitable trader will be invited to make an application.
+Traders will be contacted in chronological order and the first suitable trader will be invited to make an application once a pitch becomes available.